zenmetsu/artemis/README.md

     <img src="images/console01.jpg" alt="Logo" width="180" height="180">
   </a>

 This project will encompass the transformation of my 1965 CJ-5 to something unique from the period.
-In deciding upon a new dashboard layout, I wanted to do something unusual which would showcase the many skills that I have learned over a lifetime of tinkering and learning.
+In deciding upon a new dashboard layout, I wanted to do something unusual which would showcase the many skills that I have learned over a lifetime of tinkering and creating.
 I have long had a fascination with the great space race, and I felt that an aerospace aesthetic would suit this vehicle well.
 As such, I have decided to theme my dashboard in a manner reminiscent of the control consoles of the Apollo program.

 ## Instrumentation
 This project will require me to build many of my own custom gauges: